 The fuel capacity is 695l, which gives a range of over 1,500km and endurance of 6hrs 30mins.

-The EMB-314 can fly at the rate of 24m per second.
-The maximum and cruise speed of the aircraft are 530km per hour and 593km per hour, respectively.
 The range and service ceiling of the Super Tucano are 4,820km and 10,670m respectively.
 Its maximum endurance is six hours and 30 minutes.
-The aircraft weighs around 3,020kg and its maximum take-off weight is 5,200kg.
+The aircraft weighs 3,020kg and has a maximum take-off weight of 5,200kg.

 Gulfstream G280 is a super midsized business jet, which was configured as a command and control (C2) aircraft for the…